 Not all providers in the UnitedHealthcare Choice Plus PPO network may participate with PEIA.
-Kings Daughters Medical Center in Kentucky remains out-of-network for PEIA, regardless of their network status with the PPO network.
-Also, PEIA does not use the PPO network in Washington County, Ohio (with the exception of Memorial Hospital System, which is now in-network for PEIA members), and Boyd County, Kentucky.
 PEIA reserves the right to remove providers from the network, so not all providers listed in the network may be available to you.

 PEIA PPB Plan D